|Owner's Other EV||2013 Nissan LEAF|

 February 2013: Have procured a used ElCon charger (3 kW) so that I can make use of level 2 charging.
 It will probably be a couple of months before I install it, though.
 Definitely bigger and heavier than the Zivan it will replace.

-May 2013: Charger upgrade to level 2 is done and tested.
-New charger doesn't have the built-in interlock that the Zivan had to prevent driving off while plugged in, but the increase in charging rate to 13+ miles/hour should be worth it.
+May 2013: Charger upgrade is done and tested.
+New charge rate now 13+ miles/hour.
 New unit barely fits under the hood.
 Also replaced some sheet metal around the right rear wheel which had rusted away, preparing for a possible paint job this summer.

 June 2013: Took advantage of my new charger and charging infrastructure to make my longest excursion to date.
 Attended the Michigan EV show 125 miles from home, with a combination of Chargepoints, an RV park, and cooperative motel (level 1 overnight).
 A smooth and fun trip.

-I restored automatic drive-off prevention while charging by installing a waterproof microswitch on my charge access door.
+I restored the charger drive-off interlock by installing a waterproof microswitch on my charge access door.
 Still treating rust and smoothing the body.

 July 2013: Charger was throttling back at level 2 on the hottest days, presumably due to internal thermal protection.
-Not surprising, since I mounted the Elcon in a very confined space under my black hood.
+Not surprising, since I mounted the Elcon in a very confined space under the [black] hood.
 I managed to squeeze in some muffin fans that get power from the AC charger supply, and actually pull air through the front grill and over the charger's fins.
-Now it maintains 3kW all the way to the taper off part of the cycle, using less than 2% more energy from the source.
+Now it maintains 3kW all the way to the taper off part of the cycle, using less than 2% more energy for the fans.
 I even have a bi-metallic thermal switch ($6) strapped to the charger so the fans only come on when it gets hot.

 Sept.
 2013: Got the body work done and had a guy help me re-paint the whole exterior.
 Now her looks more closely match her performance, sweet!